 Virtual networks and subnets span all availability zones in a region.
 You don't need to divide them by availability zones to accommodate zonal resources.
 For example, if you configure a zonal VM, you don't have to take into consideration the virtual network when selecting the availability zone for the VM.
 The same is true for other zonal resources.

-There is no charge for using Azure VNet; it is free of cost.
+There's no charge for using Azure Virtual Network; it's free of cost.
 Standard charges are applicable for resources, such as Virtual Machines (VMs) and other products.
 To learn more, see VNet pricing and the Azure pricing calculator.

 Learn about Azure Virtual Network concepts and best practices.

 To get started using a virtual network, create one, deploy a few VMs to it, and communicate between the VMs.
 To learn how, see the Create a virtual network quickstart.